 |In the toolbar, click the drop-down arrow next to the + and select the type of item to add.

 For features, the board view is referred to as the Planning Board since it helps you plan the content of a release or several releases.
 It is typically used before a release, but you can also use it during the release to verify and adjust planning.

-The Planning Board displays features according to their release, sprint, or phase, depending on the selection you made in the context filter on the top toolbar: Release planning, Sprint planning, or Workflow.
+The Planning Board displays features according to their release or sprint, depending on the selection you made in the context filter on the top toolbar: Release planning or Sprint planning.